viboof/boofstream/README.md

 which i used extensively prior to developing boofstream, and whose layouts i still use
 - danke to everyone who watches the streams i produce :)
-- grazie to Monkey-Nut & starseed for making Monkeyseed with me
 - oregon melee 🗣️